-Most wetsuits are not waterproof and will let in some water.
+How do wetsuits work?
+Most wet suits are not waterproof and will let in some water.
 This little volume of water will get trapped next to your body and actually creates another pocket of trapped hot air.

-How much water seeps through the wetsuit depends on how it is sealed.
-This is why different wetsuits designs have different seals depending on what water temperatures they are designed for.
+How much water seeps through depends on how it is sealed.
+This is why different designs have different seals depending on what water temperatures they are designed for.

-In tropical warm waters, you might wear a shorty or wetsuit that is less than 2 mm thick.
-These kinds of wetsuits generally only have flatlock stitching which lets in some water and allows for maximum flexibility.
+In tropical warm waters, you might wear a shorty or a suit that is less than 2 mm thick.
+These kinds generally only have flatlock stitching which lets in some water and allows for maximum flexibility.

-For cold water divers, the wetsuit is not only glued and blindstitched but also has an extra protective layer of interior seam taping.
-The interior seam taping makes this kind of wetsuit the most waterproof.
+For cold water divers, the suit is not only glued and blindstitched but also has an extra protective layer of interior seam taping.
+The interior seam taping makes this kind the most waterproof.

-The type of zipper also makes a difference in how well sealed the wetsuit is.
+The type of zipper also makes a difference in how well-sealed it is.
 A back zipper lets in the most water and a chest zipper lets in the least water.